anzbert/rusty_link/README.md

 ## Feedback

-I am not a professional Developer in C++ or Rust, so any help with updates and corrections of my work are welcome.
+I am not a professional Developer, just doing this as a hobby, so any help with updates and corrections of my work are welcome.

 ## License

 Ableton Link is dual licensed under GPLv2+ and a proprietary [license](https://github.com/Ableton/link/blob/master/LICENSE.md).

-This means that rusty_link has to be under the GPLv2+ as well.
+This means that `rusty_link` has to be under the GPLv2+ as well.

 If you would like to incorporate Link into a proprietary software application, please contact Ableton at <link-devs@ableton.com>.